-Positioning statement Core Activities 2023/2024 Additional activities GTA products and services provide stewardship through an industry driven self-regulatory framework.
+Positioning statement Core Activities 2024/2025 Additional activities GTA products and services provide stewardship through an industry driven self-regulatory framework.
 GTA will deliver programs to upskill industry participants ensuring that the trade facilitation processes developed by GTA are well understood at all points in the value-chain from producers to trade intermediaries to end users.
-Provide members with the foundations of a member driven self-regulatory framework with the foundations including Code of Practice and Technical Guideline Documents.
-Conduct the following Training and Development programs: GTA Trade Rules, Contracts and Dispute Resolution GTA Grain Standards Grain Merchandising Grain Finance and Risk Management Understanding Grain Markets GTA Dispute Resolution Service Advisory & Compliance Workshop Grain Export Execution & Risk Management Practical Training in Chain of Responsibility Code of Practice Assessment Program Con-line Grain Sampling Training Continue On-line, video and face to face based training to give industry choices in delivery methods.
-Analyse prospects of further integration of online technology into the program Integrate on-line training platforms for COR and Sampling Training programs.
-Engage with grower groups and GTA members to promote Grower participation in industry-based Training and Development.
-Implement the "Five Under 30" Mentoring Program.
+Provide members with the foundations of a member driven self-regulatory framework with the foundations including the Australian grain industry Code of Practice and Technical Guideline Documents.
+Conduct the following Training and Development programs: GTA Trade Rules, Contracts and Dispute Resolution GTA Grain Standards Grain Merchandising Grain Finance and Risk Management Understanding Grain Markets GTA Dispute Resolution Service Advisory &amp; Compliance Workshop Grain Export Execution &amp; Risk Management Code of Practice Assessment Program On-line Grain Sampling Training Continue On-line, video and face to face based training to give industry choices in delivery methods.
+Analyse prospects of further integration of on- line technology into the program Provide on-line training platforms for COR and Sampling Training programs.
+Engage with grower groups and GTA members to promote Grower participation in industry- based Training and Development.
+Continue the "Five Under 30" Mentoring Program.
 Develop Supply Chain and Logistics training course Customised in-house training for members